Sarah Bern: Early life

-Bern began playing rugby as an 11-year-old with the boys.
+Bern began playing rugby as an 11-year-old with the boys at London Irish ARFC.
 She initially played in the back row before switching to tighthead.

 International career

-She was named in the 2017 Women's Rugby World Cup squad for England.
+Bern was named in the 2017 Women's Rugby World Cup squad for England.
 She was the youngest member of the squad at 20.
 Bern's scored a crucial try for England in their semi-final match against France to see them into the finals.
 She also won player of the match.

 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

+On 17 March 2025, she was called into the Red Roses side for the Six Nations Championship.
+She was named in England's squad for the Women's Rugby World Cup in England.